Great Pacific Garbage Patch: Constitution

-The Great Pacific garbage patch formed gradually as a result of ocean or marine pollution gathered by ocean currents.
+The Great Pacific Garbage Patch formed gradually as a result of ocean or marine pollution gathered by ocean currents.
 It occupies a relatively stationary region of the North Pacific Ocean bounded by the North Pacific Gyre in the horse latitudes.
 The gyre's rotational pattern draws in waste material from across the North Pacific, incorporating coastal waters off North America and Japan.
 As the material is captured in the currents, wind-driven surface currents gradually move debris toward the center, trapping it.

 In a 2014 study researchers sampled 1571 locations throughout the world's oceans and determined that discarded fishing gear such as buoys, lines and nets accounted for more than 60% of the mass of plastic marine debris.
 According to a 2011 EPA report, "The primary source of marine debris is the improper waste disposal or management of trash and manufacturing products, including plastics (e.g., littering, illegal dumping) ...
 Debris is generated on land at marinas, ports, rivers, harbors, docks, and storm drains.
 Debris is generated at sea from fishing vessels, stationary platforms, and cargo ships."
 Constituents range in size from miles-long abandoned fishing nets to micro-pellets used in cosmetics and abrasive cleaners.

 A computer model predicts that a hypothetical piece of debris from the U.S. west coast would head for Asia, and return to the U.S. in six years; debris from the east coast of Asia would reach the U.S. in a year or less.
 While microplastics make up 94% of the estimated 1.8 trillion plastic pieces, they amount to only 8% of the 79 e3MT of plastic there, with most of the rest coming from the fishing industry.

 A 2017 study concluded that of the 9.1 e9MT of plastic produced since 1950, close to 7 e9MT are no longer in use.
 The authors estimate that 9% was recycled, 12% was incinerated, and the remaining 5.5 e9MT are in the oceans and land.

+Animals

+In a 2021 study, researchers who examined plastic from the patch identified more than 40 animal species on 90 percent of the debris they studied.
+Discovery of a thriving ecosystem of life at the Great Pacific garbage patch in 2022 suggested that cleaning up garbage here may adversely remove this plastisphere.

+A 2023 study found that the plastic is home to coastal species surviving in the open ocean and reproducing.
+These coastal species, including jellyfish and sponges, are commonly found in the western Pacific coast and are surviving alongside open-ocean species on the plastic.
+Some scientists are concerned that this mix of coastal and open-ocean species may result in unnatural or "neopelagic communities," in which coastal creatures could be competing with or even consuming open-ocean species.